Chaldean Democratic Union Party: Electoral history

-The CDP first participated in Iraqi elections with the January 2005 Iraqi parliamentary election.
-The party joined the Kurdistani list and won a seat in parliament.
-In the same year, the party won once again in the December 2005 Iraqi parliamentary election, running under the Kurdish list which received the most votes in Tel Keppe and Tesqopa in the Nineveh governorate.
-The CDP was elected in the December elections under the Democratic Alliance of Kurdistan.
+The CDUP first participated in Iraqi elections with the January 2005 Iraqi parliamentary election; the party joined the Kurdistan Alliance list and Ablahad Sawa won a seat in parliament.
+Sawa would also win a seat in parliament in the December 2005 Iraqi parliamentary election being on the same list.
+The CDUP was elected in the 2005 Kurdistan Region parliamentary election under the Democratic Patriotic Alliance of Kurdistan, alongside the Chaldean Cultural Society.